yngv27/EWatches/X16/README.md

 ## Installation
 Use the same process as a P8 (Follow @enaon's instructions [here](https://enaon.github.io/eucWatch/tools/hackme/) **up to and including step 3.** For Step 4 use [this file](https://github.com/jeffmer/WatchApps/blob/master/firmware/espruino_2v11.222_p8.zip) instead.
 Once that firmware is installed, continue to use [@jeffmer's app loader](https://jeffmer.github.io/WatchApps/) to install "boot" (twice as per instructions), "main", and "Launcher (default)".
 At this point, you may see your watch say "Loading" then go dark, that's normal.
+I recommend loading jeffmer's "Multi Clock" so you have a watch app in the app loader.
 Now install the files from this repo (accel.js and cst716-p8.js) via the [Espurino IDE](https://espruino.com/ide).
-You will be overwriting the P8 files with these two which are customized for the X16.
+You will be overwriting the existing P8 files with these two which are customized for the X16.
 After that, your watch should respond to a wrist lift.
-I recommend loading jeffmer's "Multi Clock" so you have an app in the app loader.

 When the screen is on (due to wrist lift), the touch screen will respond to a long press that will open the app launcher.

 Lastly, since the screen is so dim, I've updated the settings.json to use a full brightness during daytime.
-Adjust to taste.
+Adjust to taste and upload that to the watch.

+You now have an Espurino powered watch.